ember-learn/guides-source/guides/release/upgrading/editions.md

 ### Tracked Properties

 Tracked properties replace computed properties.
-Unlike computed properties, which require you to annotate every getter with the values it depends on, tracked properties only require to annotate the values that are _trackable_, that is values that:
+Unlike computed properties, which require you to annotate every getter with the values it depends on, tracked properties only require you to annotate the values that are _trackable_, that is values that:

 1. Change over time and